carharv/SpotifyHistoryJSONtoCSV/README.md

 However, this script can also be used to easily merge multiple Spotify JSON files and analyze them with Python.

-### CSV Formatting

-Maloja has a feature that was designed to import listening history from a CSV exported from this <a href="https://benjaminbenben.com/lastfm-to-csv/"> LastFM to CSV converter.</a> This is a great feature that also opens the door to importing listening history from any source as long as it is in the same CSV format that the aforementioned converter uses.

-The format we want to get our listening history is the following:
-<br>`ArtistName,Album,TrackName,day shortMonthAbbr hh:mm`
-<br>`Kanye West,808s & Heartbreak,Heartless,22 Mar 2022 17:55`

 ### Getting your streaming history from Spotify

 #### Privacy data